In this lecture we build the foundation for the rest of the notes.

 These notes are written very much in that lineage.
 The goal is not merely to record equations, but to understand why certain problems became classic, what approximations made them tractable, and how they connect back to experiment.

+From Navier–Stokes to magnetohydrodynamics.
 We begin with Newton’s second law applied to a continuum medium.
 In an inertial frame, the Navier–Stokes equation may be written as

 Here